The Movement (reggae band): Departure of Miller

 After only one month One More Night was released, Miller told his bandmates he wanted to quit the band he co-founded.
 He needed to break away for personal reasons and find a relationship to his own health and well-being.
 He needed to "get home, get healthy, and spend time with his family".
-So he walked away from the band abruptly just two hours before a scheduled performance at Wofford College in Spartanburg, South Carolina on April 20, 2012.
+So he walked away from the band abruptly just two hours before a scheduled performance at Wofford College in Spartanburg, South Carolina, on April 20, 2012.
 Even though the members were surprised and hurt by Miller's decision, there was no ill will towards him.
 Miller also wanted a solo career, which was in the works with The Movement's former manager Marshall Lowe.

 Reformation with Swain and Side By Side (2012–2014)

 Swain's leaving would only be a temporary hiatus, as he returned in 2012 to replace Miller as the lead singer and guitarist.

-The reformed trio, with Swain newly at the helm, relocated to San Diego, California, to record their fourth full-length album Side by Side, which was released in August 2013, and entered the Billboard Reggae Albums Chart at #2.
+The reformed trio, with Swain newly at the helm, relocated to San Diego, California, to record their fourth album Side by Side, which was released in August 2013, and entered the Billboard Reggae Albums Chart at #2.

 In February 2014, members of the band were arrested for possession of marijuana.
 Later that year, the band released "Beneath The Palms", a surprise acoustic album on Thanksgiving Day as a gift to their fans.

 Golden (2016)

-In April 2015, the band released the single, "Rescue" and announced plans to record another full-length album, their fifth LP.
-The band's fifth album, Golden, was released in April 2016 on Rootfire Cooperative.
+In April 2015, the band released the single, "Rescue" and announced plans to record another album, their fifth LP.
+The band's next album, Golden, was released in April 2016 on Rootfire Cooperative.
 They collaborated with a John Brown's Body, Matt Goodwin who played keyboards on the album.
 It topped the Billboard Reggae Albums chart.
 It reached #1 on iTunes, as well.
 The album was also voted 2016 Album of the Year by Surf Roots Radio.
 And later that year, keyboardist Ross Bogan joined the band in the spring to go on tour.